And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Hi, welcome back.

-Great to have you, Rush Limbaugh on fire, enjoying every flame and smoldering ember.
+Rush Limbaugh on fire, enjoying every flame and smoldering ember.

-Behind the golden EIB microphone, Sherry's berries, the testimonials continue to roll in.
+Behind the golden EIB microphone, Sherry's Berries, the testimonials continue to roll in.

-These are the giant strawberries, hand dipped in chocolate.
+These are the giant strawberries, hand-dipped in chocolate.

-Um no two really look alike.
+No two really look alike.

 They look like they've been painted.